FitriMakmor/RCAsmt/README.md

-# RCAssessment
+# AssessmentAns
-Submission for RunCloud Assessment
+Submission for a company's intake assessment

 ## Thought Process